elsantiF/orbis/docs/appendix/why.md

 I think that the 'try/catch' system can be used in some cases to not handle errors, but instead hide them, like in global error handlers.
 Also, from a performance perspective, they provide a lot of overhead.
 The replacement with 'Result' and 'Option' types is more explicit and more efficient.

+## Why no 'null' (only for optionals)?

+`null` is a special value in many languages but it have no sense from a memory perspective because it's value is not other than a pointer to the memory address 0.
+This causes that developers can use `null` in many cases where they should not.
+I think that a better approach is to use `Option` and `Result` types, they force the developer to handle the cases where the value is `null` or the operation fails.